bittersweetryan/temple-of-dom/article/temple-of-dom_edited.md

 ##Main Text

 Ditching the dollar sign can be a scary thought, just like entering the Temple of DOOM.
-In the same way Indiana Jones doesn't rely on bombs and machine guns, every web project doesn't need to start with adding third-party libraries.
+In the same way Indiana Jones doesn't rely on heavy artillery, every web project doesn't need to start with adding third-party libraries.
 Modern browsers have a powerful API called the Document Object Model, or DOM for short, that developers can leverage to manipulate HTML documents.

-In this article, we'll venture into the Temple of DOM to build an application to search for artifacts (tweets) by Dr. Jones and his crew.
+In this article, we'll venture into the Temple of DOM to build an application that searches for artifacts (browser hacks) .
 Instead of whips and knives, we'll be arming ourselves with methods and properties.
 Much like Indiana Jones had to deal with Mola Ram in the Temple of DOOM, our villain in the Temple of DOM will be Internet Explorer.

 Let's start with a quick lesson on traversing an HTML landscape so we know how to move around the DOM tree.